AppertaFoundation/oe_installer/README.md

 At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100.
 You can follow the sections below on [Default development tools](#default-development-tools) and [Additional development tools](#additional-development-tools) should you need them.

+Note: you will need to run oe-migrate to bring the databse up to date following the installation.

 ##### Additional concerns for Windows users